Imanuelle-glitch/alx-low_level_programming/0x02-functions_nested_loops/README.md

-print the alphabet using _putchar function
+print alphabet ten times each with a new line